We have a strong Team of highly skilled and friendly people working at Copperfield Equine.

-The Copperfield Equine Therapy Center, based in Co.
-Limerick, Ireland is owned and managed by Catherine Cooper.
+The Copperfield Equine Therapy Center, is owned and managed by Catherine Cooper.
 Catherine and her family have been involved in the horse racing industry for generations.
 Catherine trained extensively over many years and is extremely qualified in her field of work.
-She is passionate about her work and has dedicated over 27 years of her life to her continued growth, and research to improve and develop her skills in the use of Acupuncture, herbal supplements, balanced nutrition, to maintain health and well being, using a holistic and natural approach.
+She is passionate about her work and has dedicated over 28 years of her life to her continued growth, and research to improve and develop her expertees in the use of Acupuncture , Herbal and Nutritional Supplements, in order to maintain horses health and well being, using a holistic and natural approach.
 She works with many other professionals in this field of work.

 She provides consultancy to horse owners, trainers, and managers.